-When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a set interest rate for a certain number of days while you work on the application process.
-This saves you from getting through your whole application process and discovering at the end that your interest rate has gone up.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a specific interest rate for a determined period for the application process.
+This ensures that your interest rate won't rise as you are going through the application process.

-In addition to opting for the shorter rate lock period, there are other ways you can get the best rate.
-A larger down payment will result in a better interest rate, since you are starting out with more equity.
-You might choose to pay points to bring down your interest rate for the life of the loan, meaning you pay more initially.
-For a lot of people, this is a good option..
+In addition to choosing a shorter rate lock period, there are other ways you can attain the best rate.
+The more the down payment, the better your rate will be, because you will have more equity from the start.
+You can pay points to bring down your interest rate for the loan term, meaning you pay more up front.
+For a lot of people, this makes sense and is a good deal..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.